 Well, get down there and see if the snakes eyes are round or slanted!
 If they are round, then it's a good snake!

 I don't think my Dad much agreed to that suggestion, as his thoughts were that if it's eyes were DEAD, then it was a good snake, and thus my brother's attitude and murder of a perfectly good King Snake that had been purchased for $35.00 to keep the rats out of the wood pile behind the BBQ restaurant.

 An Albino King Snake

-I think that the many varieties and colourful variations of these King Snakes is truly beautiful.
+I think that the many varieties and colorful variations of these King Snakes is truly beautiful.
 I don't think that snakes are so beautiful, but when you consider that King Snakes eat coral snakes, rattlesnakes, copperheads, and water moccasin snakes - you can really SEE the beauty of the King Snakes in all of their trans coastal U.S. and Mexican varieties.

-Factor in that they also eat rats and mice, and you've got yourself, if not a friend and house guest, at least a neighbour that is preferable to State Farm, if you know what I mean.
+Factor in that they also eat rats and mice, and you've got yourself, if not a friend and house guest, at least a neighbor that is preferable to State Farm, if you know what I mean.